How Petiole Helped WSL Calculate Leaf Area Ratio For Their Forest Research

 Aboveground and belowground biomass and radial stem growth were analysed for 289 living and 179 dead seedlings and saplings.
 Compared with the other species, F. sylvatica featured higher LAR, slower growth and a lower mortality rate.
 The average survival time of F. sylvatica juveniles (72 years) allows it to reach the canopy more often than its competitors in forests with low canopy turnover rate.
 In contrast, a combination of lower LAR, higher growth rate and higher age-specific mortality rate of the two Acer species resulted in their shorter survival times and thus render their presence in the canopy a rare event.

-Overall, this study suggests that shade tolerance, commonly defined as a relationship between sapling mortality and growth, can alternatively be formulated as a relationship between survival time and the interplay of growth and LAR.
+Overall, this study suggests that shade tolerance, commonly defined as a relationship between sapling mortality and growth, can alternatively be formulated as a relationship between survival time and the interplay of growth and leaf area ratio.

-The scientists used Petiole App to measure leaf area and directly mentioned this in their work:
+The Swiss ecologists used Petiole App to measure leaf area for further assessment of leaf area ratio (LAR) and directly mentioned this in their work:

 All fresh leaves were scanned for leaf area with a smartphone (Petiole version 2.0.1, Petiole Ltd. 2019) after calibration of the camera.